What is DevOps? Principles and Practices Explained

 Fostering a culture grounded in collective accountability, openness, and accelerated feedback serves as the cornerstone of each highly efficient DevOps team.
 In fact, based on our 2020 DevOps Trends survey, collaboration, and joint problem-solving emerged as the most pivotal components of a triumphant DevOps culture.

 Teams functioning within isolated compartments often fail to embrace the systems thinking philosophy endorsed by DevOps.
 This philosophy encompasses an awareness of how one's actions not only impact their immediate team but also reverberate through all the other teams engaged in the release process.
 The absence of shared objectives and visibility leads to a dearth of dependency planning, discordant priorities, attribution of blame, and a "not our concern" mindset.
 This, in turn, results in sluggish progress and subpar quality.
-DevOps catalyze a paradigm shift by endorsing a comprehensive perspective on the development process and dismantling the barriers between development and operations.
+DevOps catalyzes a paradigm shift by endorsing a comprehensive perspective on the development process and dismantling the barriers between development and operations.

 Accelerate Releases and Enhance Efficiency